Plains, Georgia

-Plains is a town in Sumter County, Georgia, United States.
-The population was 776 at the 2010 census.
-It is part of the Americus Micropolitan Statistical Area.
-Plains is best known as the birthplace and home of Jimmy Carter, the 39th president of the United States.
+Plains is a city in Sumter County, Georgia, United States.
+As of the 2020 census, the population of the city was 573.
+It is well-known as the home and final resting place of Jimmy Carter and his wife Rosalynn, who were the 39th president and first lady of the United States from 1977 to 1981.

 History

-Originally inhabited by the Muscogee people, by the 1840s three small settlements existed nearby: Plains of Dura, Magnolia Springs, and Lebanon.
+Originally inhabited by the Muscogee people, three small settlements existed close to what would become Plains by the 1840s: Lebanon, Magnolia Springs, and Plains of Dura.
+In 1885, a significant turning point occurred when a major east–west railroad extended into the area and led to the three settlements being consolidated into one.
 As railway access expanded into the region in response to increased cotton farming, these settlements coalesced closer to the new railway location.
-As businesses rapidly developed, local businessmen successfully petitioned the State Legislature to shorten Plains of Dura to Plains.
-Plains was subsequently incorporated in 1896.
-Plains continued to experience growth fueled by cotton cultivation well into the early twentieth century.
+As businesses rapidly developed, local businessmen successfully petitioned the Georgia State Legislature to shorten "Plains of Dura" to simply "Plains."
+The city was incorporated in 1896.

+Plains continued to experience growth fueled by cotton cultivation into the early 20th century.
 A substantial school and the pioneering Wise Sanitarium were both built in the 1920s.
-Despite differentiation into peanut cultivation, the Great Depression deprived the community of much of its prosperity.
-Plains remained a quiet Southern town until Jimmy Carter rose to political prominence as Governor of Georgia in the 1970s, eventually becoming President of the United States from 1977 to 1981.
+Despite branching into peanut cultivation, the city’s prosperity mostly eroded during the Great Depression and its once vital train depot permanently ceased passenger operations in 1951.

-During the 1976 presidential election and for many years afterwards, Plains saw a giant influx in tourism.
-Nearly ten thousand people would pour into the community daily.
+The city remained a small and quiet one until the political ascent of Plains native Jimmy Carter.
+In 1971, he became Georgia's governor.
+In 1976, although barely known outside of Georgia, he ran as a dark horse candidate for President of the United States, winning that election and serving as president from 1977 to 1981.
+During the 1976 presidential election and for many years afterwards, the city saw a giant influx in tourism due to Carter's name, with nearly 10,000 people (around 18 times the population of Plains) pouring into the community daily.